 Dutch oven bread is easier with parchment paper because you can use it to lift the hot bread, and it's easier to clean up.

-We like to use the Dutch oven lid on to start.
+We use the Dutch oven lid on to start.
 This gives steam needed to help the bread rise.
 Then we remove the lid for the last 10 minutes to get a crunchy crust.

 A Dutch oven, with its cast iron walls, resembles the environment of a professional bakery with a moisture sealed chamber and intense, even heat.
 The lidded pot which traps steam, helps the bread rise, and deepens crust color.